velocyl/courses/Threedle/WebIntro/ReadMe.md

 - Lay out our Threedle grid using a table element

 Learn more items
-- Variables in javascript (var, let, const)
+- Variables in JavaScript (var, let, const)
-- Understanding JSON (javascript object notation)
+- Understanding JSON (JavaScript object notation)
 - Using the browser fetch api to load data
 - Promises